 RECENT … and AHEAD on the calendar:

-ELIJAH’s HELPERS: Intercessors in this group are dedicated to offering Holy Hours for priests in various forms of crisis (no names known).
-These are special Hours for special circumstances and carry special supportive graces.
+ELIJAH’s HELPERS: Intercessors in this group are dedicated to offering Holy Hours for priests in various forms of crisis (no names known) within a particular Diocese.
+These special Hours for special circumstances carry special supportive graces.
 It is growing!
 Please consider this vital, hope-filled offering for our priests!
-All inquiries to Nancy at [email protected] or cell: 612-756-1107.
-She will help!
+Inquiries about stating a group: sevensistersapostolate@gmail.com

 APPRECIATED and LOVEDquilt project: A double cloaking for RETIRED PRIESTS: Seven Sisters prayer and a quilt!
 The priests love both!
 To learn more regarding a single quilt for a retired priest or on how to get this started in your Diocese, contact QuiltsBySevenSisters@gmail.com